-Samsung refrigerators, like its consumer electronics counterparts, offer cutting-edge technology in stunning, modern designs.
+Samsung refrigerators, like their consumer electronics counterparts, offer cutting-edge technology in stunning, modern designs.
 If you want a smart fridge, Samsung is the choice.

-Samsung does offer standard model refrigerators at budget prices, but their brand is really known for their futuristic technology combined with high-end finishing.
+Samsung does offer standard model refrigerators at budget prices, but their brand is really known for its futuristic technology combined with high-end finishing.

 Related: The Best Counter-Depth Refrigerators

 One of Whirlpool’s strongest features is its consistent temperature control.
-This is achieved through four proprietary settings: TotalCoverage cooling to keep the temperature uniform throughout the entire fridge, Accu-Chill uses ice to cool water, you can get a cold glass of water even when it is 100 degrees outside, Adaptive Defrost to monitor the freezer and only defrost when necessary, and FreezeShield Option that reduces temperature fluctuations from the automatic defrost cycle.
+This is achieved through four proprietary settings: TotalCoverage cooling to keep the temperature uniform throughout the entire fridge; Accu-Chill uses ice to cool water, so you can get a cold glass of water even when it is 100 degrees outside; Adaptive Defrost to monitor the freezer, and only defrost when necessary; and FreezeShield Option that reduces temperature fluctuations from the automatic defrost cycle.
 All of this adds up to a reliable interior environment for fresh and frozen food.
 And, this all comes in an energy-efficient package.